awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-lifecycle-view.md

 ### Output<a name="output"></a>

-In the following example output, the `display-layout` element indicates that the session's display layout is set to use two 800x600 screens, with the second screen offset to x=800 \(to the right\) of the first screen\.
+In the following example output, the `display-layout` element indicates that the session's display layout is set to use two 800x600 screens\.
+Of these, the second screen is offset to x=800 \(to the right\) of the first screen\.

 ```
 Session: test